mmahnoosh/AWS_grocery/README.md

 ## 📖 Introduction

-GroceryMate is an application developed as part of the Masterschools program by **Alejandro Roman Ibanez**.
-It is a modern, full-featured e-commerce platform designed for seamless online grocery shopping.
-It provides an intuitive user interface and a secure backend, allowing users to browse products, manage their shopping basket, and complete purchases efficiently.
+GroceryMate is an application developed as part of the Masterschools program by Alejandro Roman Ibanez.

-GroceryMate is a modern, full-featured e-commerce platform designed for seamless online grocery shopping.
-It provides an intuitive user interface and a secure backend, allowing users to browse products, manage their shopping basket, and complete purchases efficiently.
+It is a modern, full-featured e-commerce platform designed for seamless online grocery shopping, providing an intuitive user interface and a secure backend.
+Users can browse products, manage their shopping basket, and complete purchases efficiently.

+This project demonstrates how to deploy a production-like webshop on AWS using core services such as EC2, RDS, ALB, S3, CloudWatch, Route 53, IAM.
+It highlights key cloud fundamentals:
+- Networking & Security with VPC, public/private subnets, and security groups
+- High Availability with Multi-AZ RDS and Application Load Balancer
+- Scalability with EC2 Auto Scaling
+- Monitoring & Alerts with CloudWatch, EventBridge, and SNS
+- Infrastructure as Code with Terraform

 > This document focuses exclusively on the AWS infrastructure, deployment process, and automation.
 > For details about the application's features, functionality, and local installation, refer to the original [`README.md`](APPLICATION.md) by Alejandro.